 h.
 Sediment Control

 Sediment control BMPs should be the secondary means of preventing polluted stormwater discharges.
-Sediment control techniques recover some of the soil that becomes eroded When erosion control techniques are ineffective.
+Sediment control techniques recover some of the soil that becomes eroded when erosion control techniques are ineffective.
 This General Permit requires dischargers to consider perimeter control measures such as installing silt fences or placing straw wattles below slopes.
 These sediment control measures are only examples of what should be considered and should not preclude new or innovative approaches currently available or being developed.

 Additional requirements for the effective implementation of erosion and sediment controls year-round are imposed on Risk Level and Type 2 and 3 dischargers because these sites pose a higher risk to water quality.
-This General Permit authorizes the Regional Water Boards to require Risk Level 3 and Linear Underground and Overhead Project Type 3 dischargers to implement additional site-specific sediment control requirements when the implementation of other erosion or sediment controls are found to be inadequately protecting the receiving waters.
+This General Permit authorizes the Regional Water Boards to require Risk Level 3 and linear underground and overhead project Type 3 dischargers to implement additional site-specific sediment control requirements when the implementation of other erosion or sediment controls are found to be inadequately protecting the receiving waters.

-This General Permit requires the use of wildlife-friendly BMPs that minimize wildlife entrapment and sets a prohibition on the discharge of trash and debris.
+This General Permit requires the use of wildlife friendly BMPs that minimize wildlife entrapment and sets a prohibition on the discharge of trash and debris.
 Wildlife entrapment can be minimized by providing the means for wildlife to escape dig sites that are deeper than one meter and storing materials, like netting and tubing, in locations that are inaccessible to wildlife.
 Dischargers should use biodegradable wattles containing no plastic that can remain on a site when possible.
 Wattles containing plastic netting (including plastic specified as photo-degradable) become “trash” in the environment and/or a trap for wildlife.
 These are also considered “construction materials and waste” and must be disposed of properly per this General Permit.

 i.
 Run-on and Runoff Control